elunna/nerfhack-changelog/README.md

 ### Lost Tomb level
 * Ported from SLASH'EM - this level now has some additional rooms (and treasures) with randomized passages.
 * A second variation was created using Demogorgon's Lair from xNetHack.
-This level had a very mazelike structure that lends itself well to a lost tomb (but with no Demogorgon of course...)
+This level had a very mazelike structure that lends itself well to a lost tomb (but with no Demogorgon of course...).
+* Both lost tomb levels are no-teleport

 ### Big Room
 * Ported bigroom variants from UnNetHack and SpliceHack.